Do you struggle with an Oppositional Defiant Teenager?

 Increased resentment between parents and their teenager, this is inevitable due to consistent conflicts between the parents and the teenager in regards to the habitual defiant behaviors of the teenager.

-Addiction issues can range from the abuse of prescribed medications, such as Adderall and Vyvance, to the habitual abuse of illegal drugs.
+Addiction issues can range from the abuse of prescribed medications, to the habitual abuse of illegal drugs.
 Also other addictive behaviors can include, but are not limited to video games and excessive internet use.

 Conflicts are Normal.